 I was cleaning one morning while she was eating and I found a bunch of string I had bought for a craft I never did.
 My first thought was a tent.
 Using her baby gate and a chair we made our little blanket fort.

-Beings I was doing laundry I had clothes on the brain.
-So I gave Riley some clothes pins and some of her clothes to “hang up”.
+Since I was doing laundry I had clothes on the brain.
+So I gave my daughter some clothes pins and some of her clothes to “hang up”.